 Click here to order your copy through Curious Corvid Publishing!
+(All orders INCLUDE shipping!)

 In an attempt to escape her depressing life, author Anne Marie Wells fulfilled her dream of traveling to Iceland.
 Instead of following an itinerary, renting a car, and staying in hotels, she asked a random Icelandic stranger at the Keflavik airport about his happiest memories in Iceland.
 This first encounter led to a five-week journey of backpacking, hitchhiking, sleeping under a tarp, and occasionally being taken in by Icelandic strangers in a quest to find the places where locals’ happiest memories took place, and to learn what made Icelandic people happy.
 She found happy places all over the country including childhood sports fields and family farms, whimsical waterfalls, and Icelandic Highlands.

 As described in Reynir Traustason’s article in Stundin, “Leitaði hamingjunnar á Íslandi í ástarsorg,” the Icelandic people taught this lowly American the true meaning of “Happiness.”

 Check back for a book cover reveal, pre-order information, reading/signing information, and updates on the Happy Iceland podcast.